johannesstroebele91/graphql-library/3_frontend/tech-stack.md

 - it makes it easier to write queries and mutations (e.g. useQuery and useMutation) AND
 - enables caching (avoid making unecessary same requests and use data that was retrieved earlier)
+- PS the cache can be persiteted to local storage

 Apollo Client is a